 The opportunities to teach in the Middle East are boundless.
 Your decision on where to teach may be based on several goals (experience, salary, benefits and saving potential) and preferences (lifestyle, cultural immersion).
 If you prefer to live a less conservative lifestyle and opt to save more money, you may end up in the United Arab Emirates.
 If you want a fully immersive cultural experience, you may consider Saudi Arabia or Oman.
-You may also want to consider teaching English in Morocco.

 Benefits are a great aspect of teaching in the Middle East as well.
 The formal benefits are as follows and depend on the school of employment:

 - Visa assistance (depending on school);

 - Accommodation or housing allowance usually covered (potential to be housed with other teachers);

 - Paid vacations;

 Make sure to check with each individual school for what benefits they offer.
 If you have education above the minimum and a wealth of teaching experience, this means you can try to “shop around” with schools that offer higher salaries and better benefits.